FredericEspiau/brain-dumps/README.md

 # Quality ressources
 Resources of high quality that I enjoy

+I have too much bookmarks and I wanted to share them so here it is :)

 ### Dependency injection

 - [Blog with a lot of content about DI](https://blogs.cuttingedge.it/steven/)